aswinudhayakumar/account-transactions/README.md

 2. **Start the service**

    ```
-   # this builds the docker image and runs the application along with db
+   # This builds the docker image and runs the application along with the db.
+   # By default, application will run at the port 8080.

    make run
    ```